Skip to content

 โœ… Perfect for you if:

-• You have a diagnosed bacterial skin infection
+• You have a doctor-confirmed bacterial skin infection (impetigo, folliculitis, infected cut or infected eczema)

 โŒ Consider alternatives if: